rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 [**Kustomer**](https://www.kustomer.com/) is a modern customer engagement platform designed for enterprises.
 It gives you a holistic view of your users and customer base, lets you provide best-in-class support, and engage with your customers through meaningful interactions.

-You can now send your event data directly to Kustomer through RudderStack.
+You can now send your event data directly to Kustomer via RudderStack.

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/kustomer)**.**